-Annie currently works in social media for global brand, Daniel Wellington and as a sales associate for Madewell.
+Annie currently works in social media for the global brand, Daniel Wellington and as a sales associate for Madewell.
 During the weekends you can find her exploring coffee shops and restaurants, or at home sleeping.
 She’s been taking small steps to improve important aspects of her life, specifically in her health and finances.
 For Annie, small steps tie into her goal to live a more sustainable lifestyle.

 What does ‘sustainability’ mean to you?

 I don’t have a technical definition of sustainability.
 The way I define it is with the three R’s: reduce, reuse, and recycle.

 What led you to be more aware of your impact on the planet?